 4 Narrative 2: Structure, Form

 Last week we discussed a crucial difference that films often try to make us forget in the act of watching—the difference between the story (the “something” being told) and the film itself, the how it is told, which is never identical to the ideal of the story.
 We looked at some of the ways in which plot differs from story, focusing on the temporal shifts that take the platonic ideal of the story “as it happened” (whether in life or in fiction) in chronological time and transforming it into the film we see on screen.
-These discursive devices are what allows, as we will see later in the semester in Orson Welles’ Citizen Kane, seventy years of a man’s life to be narrated in two hours, or, in Rashomon , violent events of an hour in a forest clearing to be retold four times through the lenses of four very different storytellers over the course of two hours.
+These discursive devices are what allows, as we will see later in the semester in Orson Welles’ Citizen Kane, seventy years of a man’s life to be narrated in two hours, or, in Bicycle Thieves, three days to be told in 90 minutes.
+In Rashomon the violent events of an hour in a forest clearing are retold four times through the lenses of four very different storytellers over the course of two hours on screen.

-What we have not focused on in detail is one crucial key to film’s ability to make us feel as if we are watching events transpire in “real time” even as only a handful of movies in the history of cinema are actually presented in real time—that is, in a 1:1 equivalence of story-time and film-time.
-We focused last week on ways in which film elides, speeds-up, slows down, or pauses time—and on the ways it can take us in the blink of an eye into the past (flash-backs) or the future (flash-forwards).
-But the reality is that the majority of most individual scenes within a film do take place in what we would identify as real time.
+There is another crucial key to film’s ability to make us feel as if we are watching events transpire in “real time,” even as only a handful of movies in the history of cinema are actually presented in real time—that is, with a 1:1 equivalence of story-time and film-time.
+We discussed last week some of the ways which film elides, speeds-up, slows down, or pauses time—and on the ways it can take us in the blink of an eye into the past (flash-backs) or the future (flash-forwards).
+Much of this happens between scenes, in the editing techniques we will discuss in more detail in a few weeks.
+Within individual scenes, however, the majority do take place in what we would identify as “real”—or 1:1—time.

 Let’s look at a clip from Alfred Hitchcock’s Vertigo to illustrate this.
 Here, Scottie and Madeleine speak in his apartment after he has just rescued her from the waters of San Francisco Bay: